CheesecakeTV/SwiftGUI-Docs/05 Examples/01 Simple/Simple Note.md

 I will publish an example of this program in every "difficulty-level".

+# Demonstrated concepts
+- Basic usage of SwiftGUI
+- Saving values to a file (not SwiftGUI native)

 # Full code
 Written in SwiftGUI version 0.8.4.
 ```py